zio/zio-quill/CASSANDRA.md

 ## Extensibility ##

-This section would allow us to explore the extensibility capabilities of each library .
+This section explores the extensibility capabilities of each library .

 **Java Driver (v3.0.0)**